38bharatkaushik8-maker/38bharatkaushik8-maker/README.md

 Hello 😄

-My name is Bharat Kaushik.I am studying at PEC University pursuing a BTEch degree in CSE Data Science.
+My name is Bharat Kaushik.I am currently at PEC University pursuing a BTEch degree in CSE Data Science.
-I am currently a beginner in the field of DS.
+I am a beginner in the field of DS.I hope to learn and achieve a lot in future.